Q: Who needs a hunting license?

 Q: Is a law enforcement officer (active duty, reserve or retired military) required to take a hunter education course even if he/she had firearms training?

 A: Yes.
 All first time California hunters must successfully complete a hunter education training course or pass an equivalency exam.
-Visit the Hunter Education page for more information.
+Visit the CDFW's California Hunter Education web page for more information.

 Q: If I cannot use my hunting license can I get a refund?